osdc/codejam/README.md

 - All code must be written and committed within the time constrictions of the Jam.
 Late commits may be reverted, so make sure you leave enough time to bug test your program.
+- You can reuse code from other open source projects provided that you give them appropriate attribution and follow their LICENSE agreements.
 - You must get contributions from every member of your team, if you have an issue with someone on your team please contact a member of the administration team.
 These contributions do not necessarily have to be code, for example it's